mahouboy23/IB-notes/TOK Essay.md

 Paragraph 6 (Counterclaim):

 - However, reinterpreting past history evidence through different lenses can challenge narratives.
-- Example: Discuss historians reinterpreting the fall of Rome through social lenses.
+- Example: Discuss historians reinterpreting What declassified Cold-War spy photos tell us about ancient Rome in the context of the Tok essay and use it as evidence to prove your counterclaim.
 - Explain how this challenges notion of recent evidence inevitably being strongest.

 Paragraph 7 (Summary):